braddmg/Metagenomics/README.md

   cat("Created:", output_file, "\n")
 }
 ```
-Finally we can map de reads agaisnt the specific regions in metagenomic contigs containing the ARGs.
-You will need pysam, bowtie2 and samtools.
+Use the following Python script to count reads aligned to ARG regions and compute RPKM values.
+You will need [pysam](https://github.com/pysam-developers/pysam) and [samtools](https://github.com/samtools/samtools).
 ```Python
 for i in `ls -1 *.bam | sed 's/.bam//'`
 do